mononoken/flight-booker/README.md

 Later, [Stimulus](https://stimulus.hotwired.dev/) was used to add some dynamic behavior to the booking form.
 A button was added to add additional passengers to the booking as well as a button to remove passengers from the booking form.

+Confirmation emails were also set up to be sent to each passenger when the booking was complete.
+For this, [letter_opener](https://github.com/ryanb/letter_opener) was used to test the emails.

 ## Acknowledgements

 - [The Odin Project](https://www.theodinproject.com), my primary guide in the vast sea of web-development learning.